 Cabin Vindheim is situated deep into the forest, in the alpine landscape close to Lillehammer / Norway.

-In spite of a compact floor plan (55m2) the cabin is spatially rich and generous due to the sloping roof and the various uplifts.
-From the main bedroom and the mezzanine you can even gaze up at the stars and enjoy the northern light, while lying in bed.
-When resting in the cabin’s bedroom, a large 4m-long window creates the impression of sleeping above the treetops and underneath the stars.
+In spite of a sparse and compact floor plan (55m2), the cabin is spatially rich and generous: From the main bedroom and the mezzanine, you can even gaze up at the stars and enjoy the northern light, while lying in bed.
+When resting in the cabin's bedroom, a large 4-meter-long window creates the impression of sleeping above the treetops and underneath the stars.

-The building, which is composed of a large living room, a bedroom, a ski preparation room and a small annex with a utility room, is clad in black-stained ore pine.
-The interior is lighter, fully covered in waxed poplar veneer.
-The uninterrupted ceiling connects all of the rooms.
+The building, which is composed of a large living room, a bedroom, a ski preparation room, and a small annex with a utility room, is clad in black-stained ore pine.
+The interior is lighter and fully covered in waxed poplar veneer.